 A visit to Valencia County just isn’t complete without a tour of the Luna Mansion.
 Built in the 1880s, it’s a unique building, being the only known Victorian-style structure made of traditional adobe.
 It was built as a gift from the Santa Fe Railway in exchange for access through the extensive land holdings of the Luna and Otero families, and visitors today, who often come to experience the site’s rich history and delicious restaurant, are surprised by the sight of a ghost.
 The ghost is supposedly that of Josefita Otero, who died during renovations to the mansion in 1951.
 Since she left so much unfinished business, she’s said to still be hanging around.
 Her spirit is often seen sitting in her rocking chair or walking up and down the mansion’s expansive staircase.

 Built in 1849, the location has seen its fair share of unfortunate events over the years.
 It was the site of a brutal double homicide in the 19th century, and supposedly the ghosts of the victims still reside inside the room in which they were killed.
 Known today as the Carlotta Room, visitors today can see it for themselves, although they’re encouraged not to sit in the corner chairs so that they don’t upset the ghosts.
 Those who’ve encountered the ghosts say that they’re not malevolent spirits, but instead are similar to mischievous, prankster-esque poltergeists.
-They’re fond of moving tables and chairs, breaking wine glasses.
+They’re fond of moving tables and chairs and breaking wine glasses.
 Not into the paranormal?
 No problem.
 The Double Eagle is worth a visit for the food alone.
 Top-quality steaks and must-try margaritas are on the menu.

 With a history that dates back almost to the City Different's founding 400 years ago, it's no wonder that the inn is fraught with tales of the paranormal.
 In 1857, an unfortunate gambler found himself truly out of luck when a lynch mob took him from the gambling hall and hung him in the hotel's backyard.
 Today, this patio has been enclosed and is the site of the hotel’s La Plazuela restaurant.
 Rumor has it that guests have seen what appears to be the shadow of a man swinging from a tree while dining there.
 Ten years later, territorial justice was transplanted from the courthouse to La Fonda's lobby when the Honorable John P. Slough, Chief Justice of the Territorial Supreme Court, was shot there.
 Guests claim they have sighted the judge, in his long black coat, wandering the hotel today.
 A young bride, who was murdered on her wedding night by a jealous ex-lover, is also said to haunt the wedding suite.
 The hotel, which is located at the end of the Santa Fe Trail, is an icon of Santa Fe-style inside and out, with its Southwestern décor and multi-tiered adobe exterior.
 During your stay, stop in the hotel bar for a late-night drink—the ghost of a cowboy might just pull up a barstool next to you.